ayushthakur/ayushthakur.dev/content/post/2022-04-29-Bangalore-Diaries-2022.md

 *Cubbon Park State Library*: The library is beautiful inside out.
 The best thing is that you can take your own laptop / books and sit there and study for as long as you want.
 Just ensure that you don't click pictures and keep your mobile on silent mode.

 On Sundays and certain (2nd and 4th Saturday) you can bring your skates or skateboards and learn or practice at along with many members of the Bengaluru Skaters.
 Checkout their instagram to know more

+**3. Get into a sport - Badminton, Football**
+We are a group of 7 friends here.
+We go for badminton here regularly.

 # Food